-5 great trails for a fall family hike, in and near Seattle
+5 great trails for a fall/winter family hike, in and near Seattle

 Fall is a great time to hike through the Washington Park Arboretum.

 University of Washington

 In fall and winter, a lot of us don’t get outside often enough.
 The weather and the darkness keep us cooped up.
 So it’s extra important to take some time on the weekend to escape our houses and routines, go outside and take in some nature.

 Here are some good places to go with your kids, even if the weather is terrible.
 Rainy days add to the lush mossiness of our winter woods, and enhance streams and waterfalls.

 Trail distances: 2.8 miles for the loop trail, 4.4 miles for the lighthouse loop trail.

 It’s only about five miles from the Space Needle, but with more than 500 acres of wild land in a dramatic waterfront setting, it feels like another world.

 You can hike for miles at Discovery Park.
 In addition to beaches and wildlife, keep an eye out for ferries, islands and interesting clouds.
 (Photo: Fiona Cohen)